ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 The teacher encoder has access to privileged information, such as the target sensor under attack, the magnitude of the sensor bias, and the duration of sensor manipulation.
 By combining the UAV's high-dimensional physical state information with the privileged information, the teacher encoder generates a robust latent state representation using a Variational Autoencoder (VAE)~\cite{vae}.
 This latent representation allows the RL policy to achieve high performance in control tasks, and it also remains resilient to physical attacks.

-Since privileged information is unavailable in real-world scenarios, we introduce a student encoder that relies solely on the onboard sensors.
+Since privileged information is unavailable in real-world deployment scenarios, we introduce a student encoder that relies solely on the onboard sensors.
 The student encoder processes the UAV's historic physical state information derived from the onboard sensors using a Long Short Term memory (LSTM) network, capturing temporal dependencies to generate a robust latent state representation.
 The student encoder learns to approximate the latent state representation of the teacher encoder through supervised learning.
-The RL-policy is used with the student encoder for deployment.
+The RL-policy is used with the student encoder for online inference.

 By decoupling the learning process into teacher and student encoders and leveraging privileged information, \armor eliminates the need for iterative adversarial scenario generation, resulting in significant reductions in training costs.
-The robust latent state representation further enhances \armor's generalizability across a wide range of attack types and scenarios, while also enabling zero-shot generalization, ensuring resilience against previously unseen attacks.
+The robust latent state representation further enhances \armor's generalizability across a wide range of attack types.
+In addition, \armor demonstrates zero-shot generalization, where a policy trained on one attack type remains robust to previously unseen attack modalities without retraining.

-While prior work has explored representation learning for robotics~\cite{con-learn-robots, con-learn-framework, purvae}, and use of privileged information~\cite{priviledged-info}, these methods focus on enhancing control under normal conditions, rather than resilience to attacks.
+While prior work has explored the use of privileged information~\cite{priviledged-info} in robotics, it focuses on enhancing control under normal conditions, rather than under physical attacks.
 In contrast, our work designs robust latent state representations specifically optimized for control under adversarial perturbations.
+We have released \armor's code at \url{https://github.com/DependableSystemsLab/armor}.